cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

 of scripts and services in areas such as development of multi-allelic markers, probe design and secondary structure prediction.

-Although initial development of our marker design toolkit focused on the Galaxy bioinformatics environment, the Jupyter(iPython) notebook has since emerged as a powerful means to develop and share scientific code, output and narrative as ‘executable explanations’.
+Previous development of our marker design toolkit focused on the Galaxy bioinformatics environment.
+The Jupyter(iPython) notebook has since emerged as a powerful means to develop and share scientific code, output and narrative as ‘executable explanations’.
 We suggest that these notebook provides an ideal ‘electronic lab book’ for management and